-1. Combine study for your Commercial Pilot and Flight Instructor written Knowledge Tests
+1. Combine study for your Commercial Pilot, Flight Instructor, and Advanced Ground Instructor written Knowledge Tests*

 2. Train for your Commercial Pilot Practical Test from the right seat

 Next, ask your CFI and pilot examiner to allow you to take your commercial pilot training and checkride all from the right seat.
 (Normally, commercial training is done in the left seat.)
 That way, upon passing your Commercial you’re already sharp flying from the right seat, and can immediately begin mastering teaching techniques for the Flight Instructor Practical Test.
 That’ll save you 5+ instructional flight hours that other CFI applicants spend relearning all the commercial maneuvers from the right seat.

 3. Combine study for your Instrument Rating, Instrument Flight Instructor, and Instrument Ground Instructor written Knowledge Tests*

 The Instrument-Airplane, Flight Instructor-Instrument, and Instrument Ground Instructor Knowledge Tests are also very similar to one another.

 1. Knowledge Test results are good for two years, so combining test-taking only makes sense if you plan to achieve the next certificate/rating within that period.

 2. Many pilots will find they can pass the named multiple Knowledge Tests in short order without further study.
 If in doubt, however, run through some Test Questions for the additional tests to build confidence and determine if further study is justified.
 For example, following study for the Instrument Pilot Knowledge Test, sample some test questions for the Instrument Flight Instructor Knowledge Test.

 For more guidance on this topic, see Greg’s book, The Savvy Flight Instructor 2nd Edition.